rasmus-kirk/halo/documents/thesis/03-plonk/04-custom-gates.md

 verifier can cleanly be modelled as sponge absorption, and queries made to the verifier can be modelled as sponge squeezing.
 Squeezing and absorbing from the sponge a certain number of times, triggers a permutation of the sponge state.
-The original poseidon paper provide several small veriations on how this permutation can be performed, with a variable number of partial and full rounds of permutation.
+The original Poseidon paper provide several small veriations on how this permutation can be performed, with a variable number of partial and full rounds of permutation.
 Kimchi's approach to this is to only perform the expensive full rounds, but conversely make a highly specialized gate for only these full rounds.

-A complete permutation of the poseidon sponge state of size 3, then consists of 55 full rounds of the following computation:
+A complete permutation of the Poseidon sponge state of size 3, then consists of 55 full rounds of the following computation:
 $$
 \begin{aligned}